wichtounet/wichtounet.github.io/posts/2017/08/simplify-your-type-traits-with-c++14-variable-templates.rst

 and start using the wrappers when you see fit so that you don't break any code.

 If you want to use this feature, you need a C++14 compiler, such as any version from GCC5 family or clang 3.6.
+Although I haven't tested, it should also work on Microsoft VS2015 Update 2.

 Unfortunately there is a bug in both clang (fixed in clang 3.7) and GCC (fixed in GCC 6 only) that you may encounter if you start using variable templates in